Daylight and Vitamin D may be just the ticket to help relieve your insomnia and improve your sleep habits.

 In addition, consider adding in a diet rich in oily fish, broccoli, spinach, fruits and egg yolks.

 With proper daylight exposure and regular supplementation, having trouble falling asleep and staying asleep may become a thing of your past.
-If your lack of sleep is more severe and due perhaps to an additional natural chemical imbalance over and above a simple lack of vitamin D, ingredients such as Valarian, Hops, Passion flower, D-Phenylalalanine, L-Threonine, SAMe, Vinpocetine, Huperzine A and Resveratrol are just some of the balancing ingredients in our Neuro-Natural Sleep that, along with the general improved lifestyle descriptions above through daylight and diet, can help you to improve actual long-term sleep pattern success.
+If your lack of sleep is more severe and due perhaps to an additional natural chemical imbalance over and above a simple lack of vitamin D, ingredients such as Valarian, Hops, Passion flower, D-Phenylalalanine, L-Threonine, SAMe, Vinpocetine, Huperzine A and Resveratrol are just some balancing ingredients.